 Vitamins are also an important part of a healthy pregnancy.
 Make sure that you are taking a good multivitamin or prenatal vitamin.
 If you have questions about the vitamin, ask your doctor for his recommendations on what vitamin to take or what to look for in a vitamin.
 One key ingredient in your vitamin should be folic acid, as this is crucial to your baby’s developing brain.
 Some women find that a whole foods supplement is easier on their stomachs than standard vitamins.

-Eat breakfast.
+Eat a healthy breakfast to start your morning right.
 If morning sickness is a problem, try eating breakfast in bed.
 Have a piece of toast or a small muffin before you climb out of bed.

 Did you exercise during your pregnancy?
 What were your go-to healthy snacks?